emmywritescode/FIFA-21-Data-Cleaning-with-SQL/README.md

 Additionally, to get a quick overview of the table, the appropriate query was written to view and count the rows of the data set.
 ### Cleaning the special character in the 'Name' column
 Although changing the character encoding to UTF-8 took care of many occurrences of the special characters.
 There were still some instances that were yet to be taken care of.
 A special character 'NCHAR(65533)' was noticed in some entries and it was replaced by the first character in the corresponding LongName column.
-The resulting outcome of making this change can be seen in 'NewName' below.
+The resulting outcome can be observed in the 'NewName' column below.
  UPDATE query          |
 :---------------------:|
   ![](name2.png)       |